PhasesResearchLab/SoftwareProjects/README.md

 # Phases Research Lab Software Projects
-This repository serves as a meta-index of all software projects our group members are working on, from small private to large and open-source ones, emphasizing the latter.
+This repository serves as an index of all software projects [Phases Research Lab](https://phaseslab.org) group members are working on, from small and private ones to large and open-source ones, emphasizing the latter.

 **Contents:**
 [**Active Development**](#Active-Development)  |  [**Active Contributions**](#Active-Contributions)  |  [**Maintained**](#Maintained)  |  [**Legacy**](#Legacy)  |  [**Other**](#Other)  |  [**Alumni Work**](#Alumni-Work)